MikkelDA/COBY/Tutorial/README.md

 For a quick reminder of available commands, you can use the [Cheat Sheet](../CGSB_Cheat_Sheet.pdf).

-This tutorial is available as a Jupyter Notebook and it systematically presents build procedures, from very simple to very complex systems.
+There are two tutorials available as a Jupyter Notebooks: basic and advanced.

 It includes (amongst other systems):